- This event has passed.

 All art and culture has something to say about the world we live in or how we live – ideas and views and purpose connect people with our work.
 However, in a context of rapid sharing across social platforms, and increasingly polarised opinions, we can’t control what the reaction will be, or if the response will include hate or abuse.

-In this webinar we’ll seek to share understanding of the current situation, and what’s happening in and around arts and culture.
-We’ll consider the impact of online harms on the sector, whether directed at organisations or at individuals.
+In this webinar we seek to share understanding of the situation (at the time of recording), and what’s happening in and around arts and culture.
+We consider the impact of online harms on the sector, whether directed at organisations or at individuals.

-We’ll take a practical look at what recourses are available if hate or abuse is directed at you, and what is and isn’t included in the forthcoming Online Safety Bill.
+We take a practical look at what recourses are available if hate or abuse is directed at you, and what is and isn’t included in the Online Safety Bill.

-Finally, we’ll use the opportunity to discuss what could be done to improve the quality of discussion and debate around arts and culture and explore how the sector and those within it might offer support and extend allyship where needed.
+Finally, we discuss what could be done to improve the quality of discussion and debate around arts and culture and explore how the sector and those within it might offer support and extend allyship where needed.

 The webinar will be hosted by Amanda Parker .
 Amanda is an arts policy consultant, strategist and inclusive changemaker for the cultural and creative industries.
 Winner of awards including CRE Race in the Media, MIND Mental Health in the Media and an RTS award for Best Education Campaign, her clients and partners range from theatres and museums to festivals and broadcasters.